 After graduating from Bethany College in 2009 with a Bachelor of Arts in Music, Amanda had her sights set on Nashville and immediately moved there.
 On the evening of her arrival, she scheduled an audition with a local progressive-rock band named Zasz.
 The rest has been the continuing story of a successful and respected professional bassist, guitarist, singer/songwriter, and artist.

-Currently, Amanda is touring and recording with her band Vertigo Moon, and performs regularly with the following artists: Jenny Tolman, Christina Taylor, Charly Reynolds, Jeff Clayborn, Ben Cesare, Robbie Calvo, Tarra Layne, and Pandel Collaros among others.
+Currently, Amanda is touring and recording with her band Vertigo Moon, and performs regularly with the following artists: Jenny Tolman, Christina Taylor, Jake Clayton, Charly Reynolds, Jeff Clayborn, Robbie Calvo, and Pandel Collaros among others.
 Her latest single, “My Gold,” is now available worldwide.
 Previous releases are also available - they include the Jade EP, The Rain Barrel single, The Hurt, and Annaline Suite.

 Whether it’s touring, recording, writing, or being creative with pencils, brushes, and paint - Amanda brings something special and unique to the table.
 With extraordinary creativity, drive, dedication, work ethic, and talent, Amanda McCoy is a force to be reckoned with.